 We have a well-equipped ICT suite with a large touch-screen monitor that staff can use to deliver lessons.
-Each class has at least three computers and an interactive whiteboard, which makes it possible to use ICT throughout the teaching and learning in the school.
+Each class has an interactive whiteboard, which makes it possible to use ICT throughout the teaching and learning in the school.
+The children have access to computers, netbooks and i-pads to support their learning as needed in every class.

 We see the computer as another educational tool, linking in with as many areas of the curriculum as possible.

-The children use the computers in a variety of ways, for word processing, simulations (adventure games etc).
+The children use the computers in a variety of ways, for word processing, internet research or accessing online games and apps to support their learning in lessons.

 As part of the 2014 curriculum, children will also use computers to write simple computer programs and de-bug them.
-They will also be taught about esafety - how to use the internet safely.
+They will also be taught about e-safety - how to use the internet safely.